melishka/melishka.github.io/_pages/wp.md

 1. Health Care Reform in a Middle Income Country: Transfer Program or Something More?
 Impacts of Mexico’s Seguro Popular Program Five Years after Introduction (status: revise and resubmit)

-2. Is the Public Sweet on Sugary Beverages?
-Social Desirability Bias and Sweetened Beverage Taxes (with Vanessa Oddo, Jessica Jones- Smith, and Lina Pinero Walkinshaw) <a href="pdfs/Modal_Analysis_SDB_Knox_2020.pdf"></a>
+2. [Is the Public Sweet on Sugary Beverages?
+Social Desirability Bias and Sweetened Beverage Taxes (with Vanessa Oddo, Jessica Jones- Smith, and Lina Pinero Walkinshaw)] (https://melishka.github.io/pdfs/Modal_Analysis_SDB_Knox_2020.pdf)
 (status: revise and resubmit)

 3. Social Safety Net Programs and the Flow of Return Migrants: Evidence from the Public Provision of Health